amuller/checkero/README.md

 As a side effect you can find if students have honestly completed their homework.
 It could also be used to find commonly used patterns in code that require refactoring.
-The algorithm uses a state-of-the-art Tree distance function that quickly finds common tree patterns.
+The algorithm uses a state-of-the-art tree distance function that quickly finds common tree patterns.
 It analyzes the syntactical structure of the program and finds similar expressions.